 - If the mistakes are significant in the aggregate:

 - Employer X needs to make a corrective distribution by December 31, 2014.

 - If not corrected by December 31, 2014, Employer X isn't eligible for SCP and must correct under VCP.

 - If the mistakes are insignificant in the aggregate, Employer X can correct beyond the two-year correction period for significant errors.
 Whether a mistake is insignificant depends on all facts and circumstances.

 Voluntary Correction Program:

 Correction is the same as under SCP.
 Employer X makes a VCP submission per Revenue Procedure 2013-12.
 The fee for the VCP submission is $1,000.
 When making its VCP submission, Employer X must include Forms 8950 and 8951 and should consider using the model documents in Revenue Procedure 2013-12 Appendix C.

 Under Audit CAP, correction is the same as under SCP.
 Employer X and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction based on the maximum payment amount.

 - Work with your plan administrator to ensure that the administrator has sufficient payroll information to verify that the deferral limitations of IRC Section 402(g) were satisfied.

-- Establish procedures to ensure that, based on the participant election forms (including modifications), participants will not exceed the IRC Section 402(g) limit.
+- Establish procedures to ensure that, based on the participant election forms (including modifications), participants won’t exceed the IRC Section 402(g) limit.

-- Have checks and balances in place to alert you and your plan administrator when the limit is exceeded so that timely corrective action can be taken.
+- Have checks and balances in place to alert you and your plan administrator when the limit is exceeded to take timely corrective action.